Chile's LAN Airlines completes takeover of rival TAM

 LAN’s and TAM’s revenues exceeded $13.3 billion last year, and their combined market value is second only to Air China (601111.SS) among the world’s airlines.

-Cueto also said that LATAM Airlines will decide within six months which airline alliance will stick with.
-Currently LAN is a member of the OneWorld alliance, while TAM belongs to Star Alliance.
-(Reporting by Alberto Alerigi Jr. and Antonio de la Jara; Additional reporting and writing by Guillermo Parra-Bernal; Editing by Gerald E. McCormick, Jeffrey Benkoe and Andrew Hay)
+Reporting by Alberto Alerigi Jr., and Antonio de la Jara; Additional reporting and writing by Guillermo Parra-Bernal; editing by Gerald E. McCormick and Jeffrey Benkoe